amonks/run/README.md

 ### Watch

 Watch specifies file paths where, if a change to the file path is detected, we should restart the task.
-Recursive paths are specified with the suffix "/...".
+Watch supports globs, and does **not** support the "./..." style used typical of Go command line tools.

 For example,

 - `"."` watches for changes to the working directory only, but not changes within subdirectories.
-- `"./..."` watches for changes at any level within the working directory.
+- `"**"` watches for changes at any level within the working directory.
-- `"./some/path/file.txt"` watches for changes to the file, which may or may not already exist.
+- `"./some/path/file.txt"` watches for changes to the file, which must already exist.
+- `"./src/website/**/*.js"` watches for changes to
+  javascript files within src/website.

 ### CMD